mjsamadi/CaseStudy-FinTech/README.md

 ### 1.1.
 Trulioo Idea
 After starting multiple data-driven businesses together, Stephen Ufford and Tanis Jorge recognized the importance of individuals having online identities, particularly in developing countries where many don’t have a formal record of their existence.
 Stephen and Tanis launched Trulioo as an identity verification service, and subsequently acquired Global Data Company, entering the anti-laundering compliance space.
-In 2015, the company released its flagship product,GlobalGateway, which helps customers comply with cross-border Anti-Money Laundering (AML) and Know Your Client (KYC) rules.
+In 2015, the company released its flagship product, GlobalGateway, which helps customers comply with cross-border Anti-Money Laundering (AML) and Know Your Client (KYC) rules.

 ---
 ### 1.2.
-Fund Rising by Trulioo
+Fund Raising by Trulioo
-Trulioo had 8 successful fund rising [3] that you can find details in below table:
+Trulioo had 8 successful funds rising [3] that you can find details in below table:

 <div align="center">